Braves vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- Based on this contest's moneyline, the Braves have an implied win probability of 69.2%.
+- Based on this matchup's moneyline, the Braves have an implied win probability of 73.3%.

-- Atlanta has combined with opponents to hit the over on the total 35 times this season for a 35-27-3 record against the over/under.
+- Atlanta has played in 66 games with an over/under set, and have combined with its opponents to go over the total 36 times (36-27-3).

-- The Braves have covered 40% of their games this season, going 4-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!